Packing dishes made easy: A step-by-step guide

 Step 1: Choose your wrapping material

-If you think newspapers are the only thing you can use for wrapping dishes, think again.
-There are many other choices for your wrapping selection.
-You can go for towels, T-shirts, sheets, and pillowcases.
-The great thing about them is that you already have them at home, which means they’re free.
-Just be sure that your chosen packaging materials are big enough to wrap around your dishes.
+There are many choices for wrapping dishes.
+Besides newspapers, you can use towels, T-shirts, sheets, and pillowcases.
+The great thing about them is that you already have them at home.
+Ensure your chosen packaging materials are big enough to wrap around your dishes.

 Bubble wrap, packing paper, and styrofoam are also great alternatives if you want to buy packaging materials for your dishes.
-Besides these wrappers, you’ll also need small to medium-sized china packing boxes.
-Don’t forget packing tape and markers to add support and labels.
+Besides these wrappers, you’ll also need medium-sized boxes.
+Don’t forget packing tape and markers to seal and label.

 Step 2: Fold your boxes the right way